ptr727/PlexCleaner/README.md

 ## Release Notes

 - Version 2.10:
-  - Added the `--reverifyfailed` option, to allow verification and repair of media that previously failed to verify or failed to repair.
+  - Added the `--reverify` option, to allow verification and repair of media that previously failed to verify or failed to repair.
     - When enabled the `VerifyFailed` and `RepairFailed` states will be removed before processing starts, allowing media to be re-processed.
     - The alternative was to use `--reprocess=2`, but that would re-process all media, while this option only re-processes media in a failed state.
     - As with the `--reprocess` option, this option is useful when the tooling changed, and may now be better equipped to verify or repair broken media.